sammyngy/steam-activity/README.md

 - Go to [https://steamcommunity.com/dev/apikey](https://steamcommunity.com/dev/apikey) and create/login to your account and copy the key

-- Got to [https://www.steamidfinder.com](https://www.steamidfinder.com) and search with your steam username to get your steam id
+- Go to [https://www.steamidfinder.com](https://www.steamidfinder.com) and search with your steam username to get your steam id

 ###  Deploy an application to Vercel